 Sailing is a demanding sport but also immensely rewarding and it helps build resourceful individuals better able to tackle life’s challenges

-The programme is based around three key fundamental philosophies:
+The programme is based around key fundamental philosophies:

 Have fun working hard